myersm0/werkverzeichnis/README.md

 # werkverzeichnis
-**werkverzeichnis** (German: "catalog of works"), or **wv** for short, provides human- and machine-readable data about classical compositions: catalog numbers (BWV, K., Op., etc.), keys, instrumentation, movement structures, and attribution history.
+**werkverzeichnis** (German: "catalog of works"), or **wv** for short, provides human- and machine-readable data about classical compositions: catalog numbers, keys, instrumentation, movement structures, and attribution history.

 The name evokes the well-known *Bach-Werke-Verzeichnis* (catalog of Bach's works), but the scope is broader.
 Classical music catalogs have accumulated over centuries for each composer — BWV for Bach, Köchel-Verzeichnis for Mozart, opus numbers for most Romantic composers, and dozens more.
 This project aims to bring all these disparate systems together under one simple, structured, queryable format.